Cimicifuga racemosa. Family: Ranunculaceae

 eyes (jaundice), or dark-colored urine.

-Large doses of this herb can cause side effects.
+Large doses of this herb may cause side effects.
 These can include dizziness, nausea,

 headaches, and stiffness.
 They can also include vision problems, slow pulse rate,